LeoFC97/deliveryMuch/README.md

 ### Prerequisites

-What things you need to install the software and how to install it You must install node.js, docker and docker-compose.
+You must install node.js, docker and docker-compose.

 ```
-Give examples
 I strongly recommend downloading the LTS versions from: https://nodejs.org/en/ and https://www.docker.com/products/docker-desktop
 ```

 ### Installing

-A step by step series of examples that tell you how to get a development env running

-Say what the step will be

 First, you'll clone the repository from github.
 Then, open the folder you just cloned - make sure you docker service is running.